jinghuazhao/Caprion/README.md

 [^web]: **Web-style browsing of local files**

-    A browser-enforced security feature treats local files in the same folder as separate origins, so their access triggers cross-origin resource sharing (CORS).
-A web server furnishes same-origin policy (SOP) via a port number (such as `8000`) whose availability can be handled as follows,
+    Browsers treat local files in the same folder as separate origins, causing cross-origin resource sharing (CORS) restrictions.
+A local web server enforces the same-origin policy (SOP) via a port (e.g., 8000), whose availability can be managed as follows:

         export pn=8000
         if lsof -i :${pn}; then